Gorakhpur Link Expressway

 It was launched in 2018 by Chief Minister Yogi Adityanath and land acquisition was started in February 2019 by the Government of Uttar Pradesh.
 The total project value of Gorakhpur Link Expressway, including the land acquisition cost is around ₹ 5,876 crores.

 Route

-The Gorakhpur Link Expressway will connect Jaitpur village on Gorakhpur Bypass in Gorakhpur district with Salarpur village (south of Jalalpur) on Purvanchal Expressway in Azamgarh district.
-It will pass through 4 districts of Uttar Pradesh i.e. Gorakhpur, Sant Kabir Nagar, Ambedkar Nagar and Azamgarh.
+The Gorakhpur Link Expressway connects Jaitpur village on Gorakhpur Bypass in Gorakhpur district with Salarpur village (south of Jalalpur) on Purvanchal Expressway in Azamgarh district.
+It passes through 4 districts of Uttar Pradesh i.e. Gorakhpur, Sant Kabir Nagar, Ambedkar Nagar and Azamgarh.

 Construction

 The construction cost (excluding the cost of Land) is around ₹3,024 crores.
 Around 1095 ha of land will be acquired for this project.
 2 Toll Plaza, 3 ramp plaza, 7 Flyovers, 7 major bridges, 27 minor bridges, 16 vehicular-underpasses (VUP), 50 Light VUP and 35 pedestrian underpasses will also be constructed.

 The construction work of the 91.352 km long Gorakhpur Link Expressway is divided into 2 packages: